softwaregroup-bg/ut-front/README.md

   - `UtFront.reducers` - this property should be of type object that holds app reducers.
   - `UtFront.middlewares` - this property should be of type array that holds middlewares.
   - `UtFront.utBus` - is used to pass ut-bus instance to all child elements.. it can be obtained in the following manner [Official documentation](https://facebook.github.io/react/docs/context.html#passing-info-automatically-through-a-tree)
-### Default middlewares
+### Default middleware
   There is few default middlewares that makes our life easy
-  - `rpc` middleware(work in progress, still alpha): will watch for parameters `rpc` - string and `data` - object, rpc param should be utBus method name to be called and data will be message data, lets say we need to do a login request, what should we dispatch in order to make request to utbus?
+  - `method` middleware(work in progress, still alpha): will watch for parameters `method` - string and `params` - object, method should be utBus method name to be called and params will be message data, lets say we need to do a login request, what should we dispatch in order to make request to utbus?
 The object should be as follows:
     ```javascript
         {
             type: 'LOGIN',
-            rpc: 'user.user.login',
+            method: 'user.user.login',
-            data: {
+            params: {
                 'username': '...',
                 'password': '...'
             }
     ```
-    this will be cough by rpc middleware, it will send the request and will pass following object to redux store:
+    this will be cough by method middleware, it will send the request and will pass following object to redux store:
     ```javascript
         {
             type: 'LOGIN',
-            rpcRequestState: 'requested',
+            methodRequestState: 'requested',
-            // ..... if there is some extra data it will reside here, but field data and rpc will be removed or altered!!!
+            // ..... if there is some extra data it will reside here, but field data and method will be removed or altered!!!
         }
     ```